janine-holanda/janine-oliveira-capstone-edothub/README.md

 6) Menu Page for Clients: Add a page where clients can view all menu items and dietary restrictions.
 This will require an additional table called menu.
 7) Menu Management for Managers: Add a page where managers can edit menus, add new menus, and add menu items.
 This will also require the menu table.
 8) Dietary Restrictions: Include a section for clients to specify dietary restrictions.
+9) Add footer with tools used to build the application.